ivario123/dissarmv7/README.md

   Disarmv7
 </h1>

 Disarmv7 is a disassembler for the ArmV7-M instruction set.
-It provides a fast enough disassembler that lifts [most](#foot-notes)$^1$ of the ArmV7-m instructions to a rust `enum` which is ideal if you want to do semantic analysis, [symbolic execution](https://github.com/ivario123/symex) or similar on the assembly/machine code level.
-As of now it does not provide a textual representation of the assembly instructions.
+It provides a fast enough disassembler that lifts [most](#footnotes)$^1$ of the ArmV7-m instructions to a rust `enum` which is ideal if you want to do semantic analysis, [symbolic execution](https://github.com/ivario123/symex) or similar on the assembly/machine code level.
+As of now, it does not provide a textual representation of the assembly instructions.
 This project is mainly written as a support project for the [Symex](https://github.com/ivario123/symex) project which is a symbolic execution engine.

 ## Usage

 ### Prerequisites

-- As this program is written in rust, you do need to install rust and cargo a fast way of doing this is by using [rustup](https://rustup.rs/).
+- As this program is written in Rust, you do need to install Rust and cargo a fast way of doing this is by using [rustup](https://rustup.rs/).
-- A suitable binary from which the code sections have been extracted [in some manner](#foot-notes)$^2$.
+- A suitable binary from which the code sections have been extracted [in some manner](#footnotes)$^2$.

-Finally add the dependency to your `Cargo.toml`
+Finally, add the dependency to your `Cargo.toml`

 ```toml
 [dependencies]